Gastrosnap/Gastrosnap/README.md

 I block nd hide VERY freely, don't be too surprised if I block/hide you without explaination.

 You can always cuddle with me, I won't mind the company!
-I'm pretty lonely anyways so I find it comfortin

 |~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~|